yuvraj824/tataplay-m3u/README.md

 - Multi-Quality Streaming
 - Easy as Plug & Play
 - Works on **All Compatible Platforms**
+- Written in Simplest form, Good for understanding and performing Authentication Process in PHP

 ## Advanced Features:

 - **8 Days Catchup Support** for available channels
 - Automatically Extracts Required Tokens
 - Well-Structured Cache System
-- Written in Simplest form, Good for understanding and performing Authentication Process in PHP
+- Easy as Plug & Play

 ## Warnings: